Uzbekistan at the AFC Asian Cup: 2007 Asian Cup in Indonesia/Malaysia/Thailand/Vietnam

 Uzbekistan would have continued their participation by placing themselves in Group C together with host Malaysia, latest runners-up China and giant Iran.
 Having been drawn into a tough group with only Malaysia as a point basket, very few people expected Uzbekistan to do something but three points.
-Uzbekistan eventually lost 1–2 in their opening account against Iran, before demolished Malaysia 5–0.
-However, in the last match against China, Uzbekistan successfully repeated their feat at 1996, this time, in an even more glorious way by crushing China 3–0.
+Uzbekistan eventually lost 1–2 in their opening account against Iran, before winning against Malaysia 5–0.
+However, in the last match against China, Uzbekistan successfully won 3-0 in 1996 against China.
 This surprising victory enabled Uzbekistan to the quarter-finals twice while eliminated China from the tournament.

 In the quarter-finals, Uzbekistan once again lost to another Arab team, this time, to Saudi Arabia, after 90 minutes with a 1–2 loss and had to go home.